Outstanding Doctoral Thesis Research in Atomic, Molecular, or Optical Physics

 Rules & Eligibility

 With exceptions noted below, doctoral students at any university in the United States or abroad who have passed their thesis defense for the Ph.D. in the disciplines of atomic, molecular, or optical physics any time during the two calendar years preceding the DAMOP Annual Meeting at which the award is to be presented are eligible for the award.
 For the 2015 meeting, a person is eligible if the Ph.D. is completed in 2013 or 2014.
 A student who has won a thesis prize in another division or whose thesis advisor serves on the current Selection Committee is not eligible for an award.
 The student's thesis advisor nominates the student, and must be a member of the APS and DAMOP.
 A student may be a finalist in the competition only once.
+It is intended that the Thesis Prize be awarded to a single individual.
 Eligible non-finalists may only be renominated by submitting an entirely new package, even if it is the same as the original package.
 Renominations are NOT made automatically.

 Nomination & Selection Process